 0 - Charity did not provide Charity Intelligence with its audited financial statements upon request.
 Financial statements were provided by Canada Revenue Agency.

 Program cost coverage is a financial ratio for assessing a charity’s need for funding.
 It compares funding reserves relative to program costs.
 Funding reserves are calculated as liquid assets of cash, cash equivalents, and investment securities, less interest-bearing liabilities.
-The program cost coverage ratio is calculated by dividing the year-end funding reserves of the most recent year by the program costs for the year.
+The program cost coverage ratio is calculated by dividing the year-end funding reserves excluding donor-endowed funds, by the program costs for the year less 5% of donor-endowed funds (or the disbursement rate disclosed by the charity).
 This is expressed as a percentage.
 The charity’s funding reserves and program costs are also displayed in a chart.
 Where donor-endowed funds have been disclosed, these are separated out and noted separately.

 The pie chart shows how the charity allocates its revenues received during the fiscal year between program costs, administrative costs, fundraising costs and surplus (operating cash flow).
 The cost allocations are taken from what is reported in the audited financial statements.
 In cases where the operating cash flow is negative, percentages for the pie charts are calculated as a share of total expenditures.